korlibs-archive/docs-old.korge.org/korim/index.md

 **[KorIM](https://github.com/soywiz/korim)** is a library for image loading, writing and processing.
 It allows to convert between image and color formats.
 Also includes tools for vector images and fonts.

-This library is able to load PNG, JPEGs, BMPs, TGAs, PSDs.
-And SVG vector images.
+This library is able to load PNG, JPEGs, BMPs, TGAs, PSDs and SVG vector images.
 Also allows rendering vectorial images using native rasterizers.
 The rasterizing capabilities is used by the [Adobe Flash/Animate SWF loader](/animation/swf).
-Also allows to use native image loaders for fastest performance.
+Also allows to use native image loaders for the fastest performance.

 [https://github.com/korlibs/korim](https://github.com/korlibs/korim)